Key points of this post:

 The pandemic has shown how the transactional model of getting a product to market and selling as many units as possible is fragile.

-The future will reward companies that are able to build resilience to shocks and the way forward is finding opportunities to build recurring revenue and understand how the real work starts after the sale.
+The future will reward companies that are able to build resilience to shocks and the way forward is to move from being Product and Brand-Centric to becoming Customer-Centric organizations.

 Two tech companies, the most iconic lifestyle brand in the world and the biggest chain of coffeehouses.

-Is it a coincidence that the 4 companies have a similar evolution of stock valuation in the last few years?
+It is not a coincidence that the 4 companies have a similar evolution of stock valuation in the last few years.

-In a few years years Adobe Creative Cloud went from almost no subscription revenue to a virtually 100% subscription model.
+In a few years years Adobe Creative Cloud went from almost no recurring revenue to a virtually 100% subscription model.
 When Adobe announced the transition its stock was trading at less than 30$.
-Today Adobe stock is trading at 480 $.
+Today Adobe stock is trading at 431 $.
 The vast majority of its revenue is recurring.

-Last year Nike hired the new President and CEO, John J. Donahoe II, from a SaaS company.
-If you read the transcript of last earning call, you can realise how Nike is starting to talk like a SaaS business:
+In 2019 Nike hired the new President and CEO, John J. Donahoe II, from a SaaS company.
+If you read the transcript of one of the first earning call, you can realise how Nike has started to talk like a SaaS business:

 - “product innovation roadmap”